garyhlai/cortex-wiki/hello_world_tutorial.md

 where [ row1 ] looks like [ [col1],[col2],[col3],[col4]...[col32]] and within each of [col1] lives a value from 0-255, indicating how much red/green/blue it has in that pixel.

+**Question 2:** How do I deploy my contract to MainNet?

+**Answer 2:** Simply switch to MainNet in your Cortex wallet and repeat all steps from above!

 ---

 ### To-dos

-- Big endian vs. Little endian handling in currentInferResult.
-How to adapt it for other input size?

-- Can the model handle other image dimensions?
-How/Where exactly can we get the pixel matrix of an image?

-Four things left now:

-1. How can users (someone other than the owner of the contract) call this function from remix?

-On the Deploy page, click on "At Address" and load the contract address that you (the user) wish to call.

-2. Can we take user input image/ parameters?
-(Fix the compiler) Right now SetInput has bug: error encoding arguments syntraxerror: unexpected token ' array
+1. Right now SetInput has bug: error encoding arguments syntraxerror: unexpected token ' array

-3. How to move it to MainNet?

-Simply switch to MainNet in your wallet.

-4. Are we gonna have TestNet faucets?
+2. Are we gonna have TestNet faucets?
 When?

 Soon.
 (After Chinese New Year)